secretgraph/secretgraph/README.md

 # TODO

+-   editors starting with : for meta editors like galeries (real types cannot contain :)
 -   tools initializeCluster need to adapt to new config layout
 -   keys need more infos, like callback url, item and tokens
 -   select certificates a private is encrypted for